Platformatory/blog/_posts/2024-08-02-Simplifying-Infrastructure-with-IaC-and-Kafka.md

 ## **Terraform for Infrastructure as Code**

-Terraform is a popular IaC tool that supports a wide range of cloud, datacenter, and service providers, including Azure, AWS, Oracle, Google Cloud, and Kubernetes.
+Terraform is a popular IaC tool that supports a wide range of cloud, datacenter, and service providers, including Azure, AWS, Oracle, Google Cloud, Digital Ocean, Redpanda, Aiven, and Kubernetes.
 It uses HashiCorp Configuration Language (HCL) to describe and provision infrastructure.
 The Pulumi provider for Confluent is built on top of the Confluent Terraform Provider.

 **Provisioning Kafka Topics with Terraform**